SALES

 9. Zendesk Sell

-Zendesk is a popular name in the world of CRMs and their platform Zendesk Sell, as the name implies, is designed for selling.
-It provides a comprehensive feature set to manage your sales funnel and make your brand more visible.
+Zendesk is a popular name in the world of CRM and their platform Zendesk Sell as the name implies, is designed for sales teams.
+It provides a wide set of features to manage your sales funnel and helps make your brand more visible.

 Pros